AST Achievement Awards

 The AST Awards Committee reviews nominations and makes recommendations to the AST Board of Directors.
 Nominees and nominators are notified of the outcome by the end of March.
 (Exception: The Transplant Advocacy Award is reviewed by the Transplant Community Advisory Council.)

-Award recipients are recognized annually at the AST Awards Ceremony during the American Transplant Congress.
 Recipients are expected to attend the ATC; registration is not included as part of the AST award.

 - Transplant Advocacy Award